free-unife/algorithms-and-data-structures/README.md

 Specifically the build files behave similarly to `build.sh` and they are called `buildAndPlot.sh`.

+In some cases there is a traditional Makefile with all the necessary targets available.

 Fell free to contribute to this repository.

 ##Covered arguments